awsdocs/amazon-ec2-user-guide-windows/doc_source/ami-create-standard.md

 The system generates OS specific requirements such as a computer name and a SID\.
 The system also performs the following actions based on configurations that you specify in the sysprep2008\.xml answer file\.
 + **CopyProfile**: Sysprep can be configured to delete all user profiles, including the built\-in Administrator profile\.
 This setting retains the built\-in Administrator account so that any customizations you made to that account are carried over to the new image\.
 The default value is True\.

+  **CopyProfile** replaces the default profile with the existing local administrator profile\.
+All accounts logged into after running Sysprep will receive a copy of that profile and its contents at first login\.

   If you don’t have specific user\-profile customizations that you want to carry over to the new image then change this setting to False\.
 Sysprep will remove all user profiles; this saves time and disk space\.
 + **TimeZone**: The time zone is set to Coordinate Universal Time \(UTC\) by default\.